 The P.C.
-Rossin College of Engineering and Applied Sciences at Lehigh University seeks to fill a tenure-track position in Bioengineering at the level of Assistant Professor.
+Rossin College of Engineering and Applied Sciences at Lehigh University seeks to fill two tenure-track positions in Bioengineering.
 The college is searching for outstanding individuals bridging the world of computer science and engineering with bioengineering.
+One position is at the assistant/associate professor level in health related integrated sensing and diagnostic devices.
+The other is at the assistant professor level in the area of data-driven bioengineering and bioinformatics.
 They will join a growing interdisciplinary group of faculty members that form a cluster at Lehigh University working on Technology for Health (http://www.lehigh.edu/bioe/), as well as Lehigh's Data-X initiative (http://www1.lehigh.edu/datax).
 Lehigh also offers many additional opportunities for collaboration across departmental, program, and college boundaries.

 Applications can also be sent by mail to:Chair, Bioengineering Search Committee